-If you’re interested in how your website and digital marketing efforts are performing, you likely check Google Analytics and pull some sort of monthly marketing report.
-(If not, install Google Analytics now and start tracking that marketing data!)
-You might also track campaign performance from Google Ads, Facebook, LinkedIn, MailChimp—any number of platforms where you’re running campaigns.
+As a marketer, you most likely are interested in how your website and digital marketing efforts are performing and using a tool like Google Analytics to pull some sort of monthly analytics reports.
+(If not, install Google Analytics now and start tracking that marketing data!).

 Here are some tips to prepare your marketing reports:

-Know your goals.
-Are you using the digital marketing report to show progress, inform a decision, or justify an action?
+Are you using a digital marketing report to show various marketing activities, inform a decision, or justify an action?
 Or some other business goal?
 Be sure that your report includes all the data necessary for your goal.

-For example, if your goal is to increase engagement on Facebook, you would probably want widgets that show:
+For example, if your goal is to increase conversions and calculate your return on investment on a landing page, you would probably want widgets that show:

 Once you have this data, you’ll be able to make informed decisions about what is working with your campaigns, what isn’t working, and where to focus future efforts.

 See this report live | Use it with your own data

 The way you present to upper management might be different than how you present to the marketing team.
 Are the people in your audience “numbers people” or do they get scared off by too much data?
 Do they want high-level information or the nitty-gritty stats?
 Will multiple audiences be viewing the same report?

 Depending on the answers to these questions, you might want to modify the user experience and set up your report differently.
 In all cases, though, here are some good guidelines to follow: